Art Dubai: ‘The energy in the city is palpable’

-The influx of people is in part due to recent government initiatives, such as the Golden visa, and in part to Dubai’s relatively lenient pandemic policy.
+The influx of people is in part due to recent government initiatives, such as its visa scheme, and in part to Dubai’s pandemic policy.
 (By September 2021, around 80 per cent of the adult population in the UAE had been fully vaccinated.)

 ‘Dubai opened up a lot earlier than everyone else,’ says Jeha.
 ‘A lot of people flew to Dubai to escape restrictions from wherever they were, and many of them have stayed, which has created a revitalised and vibrant community.’

 Concrete, a multi-displinary space in Alserkal Avenue designed by OMA.
 Artwork: While We Wait, 2017, by architects Elias & Yousef Anastas.
 Photo: Musthafa Aboobacker.
 Courtesy of Alserkal Avenue